 Using Zoom

-Zoom is my preferred platform for online video conference lessons.
+Zoom is a platform for online video conference lessons.
 It is free, it works on all computer operating systems, and all mobile devices with a front facing camera.
 With the right settings, the sound quality on Zoom is usually better than other platforms.
 Here are some helpful Zoom hints:

-- Zoom works better and the video connection is more stable on WiFi.
-So if you are using Zoom on a mobile device make sure you are connected to WiFi and not using cellular data.
+- Zoom works better and the video connection is more stable on a cabled ethernet connection plugged directly into your router or using WiFi.
+If you are using Zoom on a mobile device make sure you are connected to WiFi and not using cellular data.

 - Here is a YouTube playlist with helpful Zoom Tutorials.